StatStud/track-my-week/archetypes/default.md

 ## This coming week, what would I do if I knew, with certainty, I would **not fail**?

 ## This coming week, what would I do **even if** I knew I would fail?
+In other words, since the key to success is failure, I will practice getting used to failing by...

 ## This coming week, what is my plan to give more than I receive?